Historic Buildings

 At the entrance to St Mary’s Church at the top of Church Street, is The Lychgate and Lychgate Cottage, another medieval building which was by tradition occupied by the Parish Clerk or Verger A ‘lychgate’ was a covered space or passage which would allow the pall-bearers to pause out of the rain to allow the mourners to settle down in the Church.
 In the Hartfield case the area above the passage is a bedroom.

-The date 1520 is shown on the building but it is considered that it may be as early as 1475.
+The date 1520 was shown on the building, as in the picture below but it is considered that it may be as early as 1475.
 The lean-to extension was added in 1875

 Lychgate-early